nordeck/jitsi-keycloak-adapter/docs/case-tokenauthurl.md

 Add `config.prejoinConfig.enabled=false` to the link to disable the prejoin page after authentication.

-### Disabling deeplinking
+### Enable deeplinking

-Add `config.deeplinking.disabled=true` to the link to disable the deeplinking (_asking for selecting the app or the browser_) after authentication.
+Add `config.deeplinking.disabled=false` to the link to enable the deeplinking (_asking for selecting the app or the browser_) after authentication.